 Research Supporting ACT for Chronic Pain

-Studies just within the last couple of years show that acceptance and commitment therapy can indeed offer relief to those suffering from chronic pain – a population as big as 25 million in the U.S. alone, according to the National Institutes of Health.Studies just within the last couple of years show that acceptance and commitment therapy can indeed offer relief to those suffering from chronic pain.
+Studies conducted in the last few years show that acceptance and commitment therapy can indeed offer relief to those suffering from chronic pain – a population as big as 25 million in the U.S. alone, according to the National Institutes of Health.Studies just within the last couple of years show that acceptance and commitment therapy can indeed offer relief to those suffering from chronic pain.
 Click To Tweet

-Research published in the June 2017 edition of Journal of Pain, for instance – based on a study which examined 412 adult participants from a London-based pain management center – found that 67 percent showed “meaningful improvements” following the completion of acceptance and commitment therapy.
+Research published in the June 2017 edition of Journal of Pain, based on a study which examined 412 adult participants from a London-based pain management center – found that 67 percent showed “meaningful improvements”, following the completion of an acceptance and commitment therapy program.

-By making ACT part of your professional toolbox as a physical therapist treating chronic pain, however, you’ll not only help your patients achieve greater, longer-lasting success in overcoming chronic pain.
-You’ll also set your physical therapy clinic apart within your marketplace.
+By making ACT part of your professional toolbox as a physical therapist who treats chronic pain, you’ll not only help your patients achieve greater, longer-lasting success in overcoming, but you’ll set your clinic apart within your respective PT marketplace.